jamesstill/Astronomy/README.md

 RightAscension ra = new(189.3625);
 Console.WriteLine(ra.ToString()); // 12h 37m 27s
 ```
-A `SexagesimalAngle` represents degrees, arcminutes, and arcseconds.
+A `SexagesimalAngle` represents degrees, arcminutes, and arcseconds (DMS).
 ```
 SexigesimalAngle a = new(34, 10, 49);
 Console.WriteLine(a.ToString());      // +34° 10' 49"